 - taken the "Basic Techniques in Computer Graphics" lecture if you are a bachelor student

-- taken the “Virtual Reality” lecture if you are a master student
+- taken at least on of the “Virtual Reality” lectures if you are a master student

 - or an equivalent qualification.